AlexTuTruong/i-sell-nails/README.md

 # I Sell Nails

-I sell nails is a web application and API which a user can run a nail selling business.
+I sell nails is a **Project** web application and API which a user can run a nail selling business.

 It uses [FastAPI](https://fastapi.tiangolo.com/) to provide endpoints in which a user can manipulate a database to add, sell and buyback nails.